maxrantil/roger-skyline-1/README.md

-# roger-skyline-1 on Artix(runit) Linux
+# roger-skyline-1 on Artix runit

 download the (artix-base-runit-20220123-x86_64.iso) file from http://ftp.ludd.ltu.se/artix/iso/
-and open that in a new VM (I use VirtualBox):
+and open that in a VM (I use VirtualBox):
 ```
-Name: roger-skyline-1
+Name: 'roger-skyline-1'
 Type: 'Linux'
-Version: 'Linux 2.6 / 3.x / 4.x (64-bit)'.
+Version: 'Linux 2.6 / 3.x / 4.x (64-bit)'
 ```

 Login as 'root' with passwork 'artix'